WikiLeaks Vault 7 Data Leak: Another Earthquake in the Intelligence Community

-The huge trove of data, called “Vault 7,” sheds light on the hacking capabilities of the US Intelligence Agency and provided details about its spying infrastructure used for the massive surveillance.
+The huge trove of data, called “Vault 7,” sheds light on the hacking capabilities of the U.S. Intelligence Agency and provides details about its spying infrastructure used for the massive surveillance.

-“The first full part of the series, “Year Zero”, comprises 8,761 documents and files from an isolated, high-security network situated inside the CIA’s Center for Cyber Intelligence in Langley, Virginia,” reads the announcement issued by WikiLeaks by WikiLeaks.
+“The first full part of the series, “Year Zero,” comprises 8,761 documents and files from an isolated, high-security network situated inside the CIA’s Center for Cyber Intelligence in Langley, Virginia,” reads the announcement issued by WikiLeaks.

 The Vault 7 dump includes confidential information, hacking tools, malicious codes and exploits developed to hack popular products from various IT companies, including Samsung, Apple, Google, and Microsoft.

 The hacking tools in the arsenal of the CIA have been developed by the CCI’s Engineering Development Group (EDG).
-The developers at EDG are tasked for developing and testing any kind of malicious code, including implants, backdoors, exploits, Trojans and viruses.
+The developers at EDG are tasked with developing and testing any malicious code, including implants, backdoors, exploits, Trojans and viruses.